bitamieza-sys/AI_MPM/README.md

 # AI_MPM
 Code availability repository

-this is a Python program for AI MPM project
+this is a Python program for AI MPM project; here is 3 brunches for each optimizer. see GS MLP/ SSA MLP/GWO MLP for code availability

 for running program make sure that all requirement libraries are installed